Olga Šikovec

-Olga Šikovec (later Luncer, born 17 January 1933) is a retired Croatian sprinter of Slovenian origin.
+Olga Šikovec (later Luncer, 17 January 1933 – 4 April 2023) was a Croatian sprinter of Slovenian origin.
 She competed for Yugoslavia at the 1960 Summer Olympics in the 100 m and 200 m events, but failed to reach the finals.
 Two years later she was part of the Yugoslav 4 × 100 m relay team that finished fourth at the European championships and set a national record.

 Šikovec had a brother Rudi and sister Sonja; they lost their father in World War II.
 At school she played volleyball and table tennis, and changed to athletics in 1953.
-In 1959 she married a sports journalist, and in 1961 moved from Trbovlje to Zagreb.
+In 1959 she married a well known sports journalist Vilko Luncer, and in 1961 moved from Trbovlje to Zagreb.
 Between 1955 and 1965 she won 24 Yugoslav titles over 60 m, 100 m and 200 m distances, and was named as Slovenian (1960) and Croatian (1962) Athlete of the Year.
 She retired from competitions in 1966 and later worked as a sports administrator and referee.
 Following an example of her husband, who was a long-term editor for the Zagreb Sports News, she also wrote on sport-related topics.
-Her son Bojan Luncer became a middle-distance runner and a member of the Yugoslav junior team.
+Her son Bojan Luncer became a middle-distance runner and a member of the Yugoslav junior team and Croatian champion in 800m and 4x400m relay.
+He was first founding CEO of Lidl Croatia and Lidl International Board Member later.

+Olga Šikovec died in Zagreb on 4 April 2023, at the age of 90.